MSG Sphere Las Vegas: Interior, Opening Date, & More

 The design language behind the venue is high-tech, utilizing the immersive nature of a three-times football field screen and thousands of high-quality speakers.
 And that is just on the interior.

 High-tech speakers take the immersive venue to another level.
 About 164,000 speakers use an acoustic system to spread ultra-directional sound throughout the venue.
-The beamforming technology of the speakers makes it so that every guest feels like they are in the midst of the action.
+By using beamforming technology, it makes it so that every guest feels like they are in the midst of the action.

-On top of the speaker, MSG Sphere includes an infrasound haptic system that enhances the interactive experience.
+On top of the speaker, MSG Sphere includes an infrasound haptic system on 10,000 seats that enhances the interactive experience.

 You can literally feel what is going on around you through vibrations and force directly on your seats.
 Bass sounds will be transmitted through the floor, giving the audience a feel of the action beneath their feet.